linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Banks Create a Fund to Protect Credit Market

-"Citigroup, Bank of America and JPMorgan Chase will create a fund, called a conduit, that will be able to buy around  $75 billion to$ 100 billion in highly rated bonds and other debt from structured investment vehicles, or SIVs.
+"Citigroup, Bank of America and JPMorgan Chase will create a fund, called a conduit, that will be able to buy around  \$75 billion to\$ 100 billion in highly rated bonds and other debt from structured investment vehicles, or SIVs.
 Those vehicles own mortgage-backed bonds and other securities and have had trouble obtaining financing since early August, when the credit markets froze up."

 New York Times